Ruggiero-Santo/ELFVisionModule/README.md

 ## Important

 - To use it you have to get API_KEY and API_SECRET for at least one of the services listed before.
-- set virtual enviroments variables accorgind to the service you want to use
+- set virtual enviroments variables according to the service you want to use

 *Variable Enviroment names*